Skip to Main Content

 Lima production-office backbone across coast, Andes and Amazon

-Here is how this works in practice.
-Production coordination in Peru sits inside a Lima production-office custom shaped by Tondero, Cinesphere, Audiovisual Project Perú, Big Bang Films and Inca Producciones, and the coordinators on our roster have come up through that ecosystem before crossing into the global features, streamer series and brand campaigns arriving under DAFO certification, the Ley 26370 rebates framework and the Ibermedia co-production support administered by the Ministerio de Cultura.
+Production planning in Peru sits inside a Lima production-office tradition shaped by Tondero, Cinesphere, Audiovisual Project Perú, Big Bang Films and Inca Producciones.
+The coordinators on our roster came up through that scene.
+From there they moved into global features, streamer series and brand campaigns.
+These projects arrive under DAFO certification, the Ley 26370 rebates framework, and the Ibermedia co-production support run by the Ministerio de Cultura.

-Here is the short of it.
-They run production offices in Miraflores, Barranco and San Isidro, set up phone, WhatsApp and Slack systems for distributed crews moving between the coast, Cusco at 3,400 metres and the Amazon basin out of Iquitos and Puerto Maldonado, manage IGV 18 percent invoicing flow with Peruvian contadores, and handle the EsSalud, SCTR workplace insurance and AFP or ONP retirement inputs that govern crew payroll in soles.
-Their familiarity with DAFO records, Ibermedia paperwork, SUNAT customs and ATA carnet coordination for incoming gear, and the Ministerio de Trabajo rules covering minors on Andean village shoots means crew and cast paperwork moves cleanly through a system that global producers consistently find opaque on first contact in Peru.
+They run production offices in Miraflores, Barranco and San Isidro.
+For crews spread between the coast, Cusco at 3,400 metres and the Amazon basin out of Iquitos and Puerto Maldonado, they set up phone, WhatsApp and Slack systems.
+They manage IGV 18 percent invoicing with Peruvian contadores, and they handle the EsSalud, SCTR workplace insurance and AFP or ONP retirement inputs that govern crew payroll in soles.
+Their grasp of DAFO records, Ibermedia forms, SUNAT customs and ATA carnet planning for incoming gear, plus the Ministerio de Trabajo rules on minors at Andean village shoots, means crew and cast forms move cleanly.
+Global producers often find that system opaque on first contact in Peru.

-Here is the breakdown.
-On a working day, our coordinators drive call-sheet distribution in Spanish and English, hotel bookings across the JW Marriott Lima, the Country Club Lima, the Westin Lima, the Belmond Monasterio in Cusco and the Inkaterra lodges, travel itineraries through Jorge Chávez Global in Lima Callao, Alejandro Velasco Astete in the city, Rodríguez Ballón in Arequipa and Coronel FAP in Iquitos, ATA carnet preparation with SUNAT for incoming camera packages, petty-cash reconciliation in soles, and purchase-order tracking with Lima rental houses.
+On a working day, our coordinators send out call sheets in Spanish and English.
+They book hotels across the JW Marriott Lima, the Country Club Lima, the Westin Lima, the Belmond Monasterio in Cusco and the Inkaterra lodges.
+They plan travel through Jorge Chávez Global in Lima Callao, Alejandro Velasco Astete in the city, Rodríguez Ballón in Arequipa and Coronel FAP in Iquitos.
+Other daily tasks include prepping ATA carnets with SUNAT for incoming camera packages, balancing petty cash in soles, and tracking purchase orders with Lima rental houses.

-Here is what that looks like on the ground.
-They liaise with DAFO and the Ministerio de Cultura on permit submissions for downtown Lima, the Sacred Valley, Machu Picchu, Colca Canyon, Lake Titicaca and the Amazon, set up Ley 26370 certification submissions, manage bilingual Spanish-Quechua-Aymara coordination for Andean village shoots, and keep the production office aligned with the line producer's cash-flow forecast week by week.
-We match coordinators based on language profile — typically Spanish, English and Quechua or Aymara when the schedule reaches the highlands — alongside prior credits across coastal the capital, the the valley and Amazon basin shoots.
+They work with DAFO and the Ministerio de Cultura on permit filings for downtown Lima, the Sacred Valley, Machu Picchu, Colca Canyon, Lake Titicaca and the Amazon.
+They file Ley 26370 certification, run bilingual Spanish-Quechua-Aymara planning for Andean village shoots, and keep the production office in line with the line producer's cash-flow forecast week by week.
+We match coordinators by language profile — mostly Spanish, English and Quechua or Aymara once the schedule reaches the highlands — and by prior credits across the coastal capital, the valley and Amazon basin shoots.

 ACT 03